t-recx/linguado/README.md

 Linguado's a language learning terminal program, similar to [duolingo](https://duolingo.com/).
 It allows users to practice foreign languages by:
 * Translating sentences;
 * Transcribing what they hear;
-* Choosing one or multiple options to fill blank spaces;
+* Choosing one or multiple options to provide an answer to a question;

 # Lessons and courses